Automattic/crowdsignal-plugin/readme.txt

 * Khmer
 * Tegulu

-Want to help translate the plugin or keep an existing translation uptodate?
+Want to help translate the plugin or keep an existing translation up-to-date?
 Head on over to http://translate.wordpress.com/projects/polldaddy/plugin

 == Installation ==